TheEterna/server2mcp/README.md

 # Server2MCP

 A huge, huge, huge thank you for your stars!
 This is a project I put an enormous amount of effort into.
 Though it’s initiated by me personally, I firmly believe the project boasts an excellent architecture and great practical value.
 Currently, it aligns with the June 18, 2025 version; once a new version is released, all these features will be updated uniformly.
+# 👀Unfinished points

+firstly, I should say a sorry, cuz i forget that the latest release version of server2mcp is based on Spring AI SNAPSHOT version  and the mcp-java-sdk SNAPSHOT version
+So now you cannot directly apply this project, I promise to update it before October 10th

 [简体中文](README_zh.md)